-It's generally best to avoid combining antidepressants and alcohol.
-It may worsen your symptoms, and in some cases it can be dangerous.
-Here are a few things that might happen if you do mix antidepressants and alcohol:
+It's best to avoid combining antidepressants and alcohol.
+It may worsen your symptoms, and it can be dangerous.
+If you mix antidepressants and alcohol:

-- You may feel more depressed.
-Alcohol can worsen depression symptoms.
+- You may feel more depressed or anxious.
 Drinking can counteract the benefits of your antidepressant medication, making your symptoms more difficult to treat.
-Alcohol may seem to improve your mood in the short term, but its overall effect increases symptoms of depression.
+Alcohol may seem to improve your mood in the short term, but its overall effect increases symptoms of depression and anxiety.

 - Your thinking and alertness may be impaired.
-The combination of antidepressants and alcohol will affect your coordination, judgment and reaction time (motor skills) more than alcohol alone.
+The combination of antidepressants and alcohol will affect your judgment, coordination, motor skills and reaction time more than alcohol alone.
 Some combinations may make you sleepy.
-This can impair your ability drive or do other tasks that require focus and attention.
+This can impair your ability to drive or do other tasks that require focus and attention.

 - You may become sedated or feel drowsy.
-Some antidepressants cause sedation and drowsiness, and so does alcohol.
+A few antidepressants cause sedation and drowsiness, and so does alcohol.
 When taken together, the combined effect can be intensified.